One of the mid-Peninsula’s prestige addresses, Menlo Park offers a wide range of neighborhoods and ambiences.

 Click on each of these Menlo Park neighborhoods for an in-depth look.

 Part 1: Here’s how Menlo Park’s major sub-markets have performed since 1994 (or 2000).
 Top-end Menlo Park consists of Allied Arts, Central Menlo Park, Downtown, Felton Gables, Menlo Oaks, Sharon Heights, Stanford Hills and Vintage Oaks.
 Entry-level Menlo Park is everything else west of 101, generally the tract neighborhoods built after World War II: Alpine, Bay Road, County, Linfield Oaks and The Willows.
 Menlo Park CID (Common Interest Development) includes all condos and townhouses, regardless of area.
 I’ve combined Belle Haven with East Palo Alto, since the Belle Haven market has performed more like East Palo Alto (and much of the rest of California) than west Menlo Park.
 This graph is based on data from the Multiple Listing Service, corrected to eliminate anomalies at both ends of the price range that skew average sales price.
 The data has also been adjusted to compensate for the often substantial differences in average property size from year to year that can also skew the average.
 In effect, we’re tracking the same townhome, entry-level neighborhood SFR and top-end neighborhood SFR twenty-two (SFR) or fifteen (townhome) years of boom and bust.
 The base year, 1994, was the last year of the post-1989 bust (note that there is no 1994 data for CID).
 2000 was the dot-com peak, Q4 2001 the bottom of the dot-bust.
 2005 is often called the recent market’s peak although, like other mid-Peninsula middle-class neighborhoods, the Menlo Park market west of 101 peaked in early 2008 and began to recover from the downturn quickly.
 The record of the Belle Haven (and East Palo Alto) neighborhoods is much more similar to that of other California markets, with a steep downturn and very gradual recovery.
+I’ve separated 2016 prices by first and second half.
+2017 prices are as of the first half.

 Part 2: The charts below are easier to understand than they look, and they have great information.
 Based on the same data as above, all you really need to know is that “peak” means “peak”, “trough” means “bottom of the market for this city’s SFRs and condos, whenever that was”, and that the more negative the number in the last column, the more volatile this city’s home prices have been during the period covered.
 I recommend that you scan the chart now, then come back for the more detailed explanations below if you need them.